wagtail-nest/wagtail-personalisation/docs/default_rules.rst

 Default rules
 =============

-Wagxperience comes with a base set of rules that allow you start segmenting your visitors quickly.
+Wagxperience comes with a base set of rules that allow you to start segmenting your visitors quickly.

 Time rule